AdamNolanGit/weather-app/README.md

 PATCH  /sensors/{id}
 DELETE /sensors/{id}

 When you make POST, PUT, PATCH or DELETE requests, changes will be saved to db.json.
-A POST, PUT or PATCH request include a content-type: application/json header to use the JSON in the request body.

-The seconds part of the application is the weather-adapter, which uses Spring to create RESTful API to query sensor data.
+The seconds part of the application is the weather-adapter, which uses Spring to create RESTful APIs to query sensor data.

 You can run this in a seperate terminal than the json-server (so they can call each other).
-To run, install the dependencies:
+To run, install the dependencies with maven: mvn install

-mvn install

-and then to run:
+and then to run: mvn spring-boot:run

-mvn spring-boot:run

-The application has several APIs that can be called, firstly:
+The application has several APIs that can be called:

 /getSensorData          -   Calls the /sensors API for the json-server which will receive a JSON of sensor data, this is then saved to an in-memory H2 database.
 If successful returns the updated list of Sensors.